Bealby/grandpas-pocket-watch-shop/README.md

    out signals securely from Stripe to a URL, each time a model is saved or deleted.

-- `Users` will be encouraged to registor on the Website to be able to save delivery information, book appointments, and store orders on a personal profile page.
+- `Users` will be encouraged to register on the Website to be able to save delivery information, book appointments, and store orders on a personal profile page.